Filing a Complaint with the Enforcement Division

 1. Call the Intake Investigator (617) 371-9500 or (888) 485-4766

-Intake Investigators are generally available to take calls between noon and 5:00 p.m., Monday through Friday.
+Intake Investigators are generally available to take calls between 9:00 a.m. and 4:30 p.m., Monday through Friday.
 If an investigator is not available to speak with you immediately, one will return your call within one business day.

 2. File a Complaint in Writing via U.S. mail